 Another migration program, in small scale, was initiated in 1918 by Indo-Europeesch Verbond (IEV, Dutch acronym), a Eurasian community association with members including Europeans and Chinese descents who lived in Tanjungkarang.
 Those who were moved were economically poor.
 They were resettled in an area near Tanjungkarang called "De Gisting" (now Gisting).

 The presence of Catholic Church in Lampung was marked by the coming of Dutch Sacred Heart of Jesus Father H.J.D. van Oort on Dec.
 16, 1927, to reside permanently in Tanjungkarang.
 At that time, Tanjungkarang was a resting place for Eurasians.
 Previously, the Catholics were served by priests of the apostolic vicariate of Palembang, 270 kilometers north of Tanjungkarang.

 Father Van Oort got the permit to build a church on a land beside Tanjungkarang market.
 The church was named Christ The King.
 The church later became cathedral of Tanjungkarang diocese.

-1930s more Sacred Heart of Jesus missionary priests began to work among Catholics in Lampung.
+In the 1930s, more Sacred Heart of Jesus missionary priests began to work among Catholics in Lampung.
 The priests were based in new towns where the Javanese and the Eurasian migrants lived.
 The mission stations were Metro (1937), Gisting (1937), Pasuruan, Kalianda (1938).
-In 1945 there were 1,500 Catholics in Lampung which was still under Palembang Apostolic Vicariate.
+In 1945 there were 1,500 Catholics in Lampung which was still under Palembang apostolic vicariate.

 On Dec.
 21, 1978, Sacred Heart of Jesus Bishop Andreas Henrisoesanta was appointed as bishop of Tanjungkarang, and he was installed on April 18, 1979.
 Since then Tanjungkarang became administrative center of the diocese.